Whizz

 Now let's explore some classic NYC bike routes from North to South, East to West, and along signature bridges, paths, parks, and waterfronts.

 A must-do route through the heart of Manhattan.
-Take in ponds, lawns, architecture and public art.
+Full of ponds, lawns, architecture and public art.

 Follow the waterfront path from the George Washington Bridge to Battery Park.